-As announced in NOT-OD-16-006, the VAS has been simplified by the following changes: 1) a description of veterinary care is no longer required; 2) justification for the number of animals has been eliminated from the VAS; and 3) a description and justification of the method of euthanasia is required only if the method is not consistent with the AVMA Guidelines for the Euthanasia of Animals.
-For applications with due dates on or after May 25, 2016, the method of euthanasia is eliminated from the VAS and is addressed in the FORMS-D Cover Page Supplement or PHS Fellowship Supplemental forms.
+As announced in NOT-OD-16-006, the VAS is simplified by the following changes: 1) description of veterinary care is no longer required; 2) justification for the number of animals has been eliminated from the VAS; and 3) method of euthanasia is eliminated from the VAS and is addressed in the Cover Page Supplement or PHS Fellowship Supplemental form, as applicable.
+The justification for the number of animals, sex, ages and other biological variables should be described in the Research Strategy.

 The changes were made to remove redundancy with Institutional Animal Care and Use Committee (IACUC) review while still meeting the requirements of the Public Health Service Policy on Humane Care and Use of Laboratory Animals.
-The changes simplify the VAS criteria and reduce burden on applicants.
+The changes simplify the VAS criteria and reduce burden on applicants and reviewers.

-If live vertebrate animals are to be used, applicants must address the following criteria:
+If live vertebrate animals are involved in the project, applicants must address each of the following criteria in the VAS:

 1. Description of Procedures.
 Provide a concise description of the proposed procedures to be used that involve vertebrate animals in the work outlined in the application or proposal.
 Identify the species, strains, ages, sex and total number of animals by species to be used in the proposed work.
 If dogs or cats are proposed, provide the source of the animals.